JabRef/jabref/scripts/vms/README.md

 #### Multiple Screens

 One can configure mulitple screen as the virtual machine settings of Virtual Box:
-Navigate to "Display" (1) and then adjust the number of displays (2).
+Navigate to "Display" (1), set "Video Memory" to the maximum value (2), and then adjust the number of displays (3).

 ![Virtual Box settings for multiple screens at VM settings](virtualbox-multiple-screens-1.png)